projectgoldmine/documentation/README.md

 # Folder Structure VROI Main Code

-VROI is built using Yii 1.x framework which uses MVC pattern.
+VROI is built using Yii 1.x framework which a MVC framework.

 ## Main code directory
 ```